ConnorTech/GitFlow/README.md

 git log --oneline
     > e56ba1f (HEAD -> master) Revert "Just a regular update, definitely no accidents here..."
     > 52418f7 Just a regular update, definitely no accidents here...
     > 9a9add8 (origin/master) Added .gitignore

+## Git commit --amend
+commit --amend is used to modify the most recent commit.

+It combines changes in the staging environment with the latest commit, and creates a new commit.

+This new commit replaces the latest commit entirely.

+//Change the commit message
+git commit --amend -m "Added lines to README.md"

+git log --oneline
+    > eaa69ce (HEAD -> master) Added lines to README.md
+    > 9a9add8 (origin/master) Added .gitignore